Gambling statistics 2021: The definitive guide

 According to the survey carried out by Time2play, 43.44% of the respondents preferred to play at physical casinos, while just 15.38% played at online casinos.
 27% of respondents enjoyed playing at both.
 This means that most US players still only favor playing at brick-and-mortar casinos.
 One of the reasons for this could be the overall live experience of being in a physical casino with all the sights and sounds that it brings.
 Although perhaps the more traditional players will be tempted online by new live casino offerings.

-Despite being predicted to account for 50% of all global online gambling sales by 2023 (7), live casino is still very much in its infancy in the States, with only operators in New Jersey, Michigan and Pennsylvania able to offer players that authentic live dealer experience.
+Despite being predicted to account for 50% of all global online gambling sites sales by 2023 (7), live casino is still very much in its infancy in the States, with only operators in New Jersey, Michigan and Pennsylvania able to offer players that authentic live dealer experience.
 That seems set to change though with top providers such as Evolution and Playtech opening up live casino studios in New Jersey, Pennsylvania and Michigan in the past three years.

 Many more trends define the gambling market these days.
 As more and more American gamblers join the game, more and more US player trends appear.